Explore SoHo TV & movie locations!

 Restaurants filmed in SoHo

 As you are traveling through SoHo on the tour of New York TV and Movie Sites you will be passing by many famous restaurants that have appeared in films.
 Painted brick walls and a chic ambiance define Raoul’s Restaurant.
 This is the location where Sam, played by Matthew Broderick, was working as a dishwasher in Addicted to Love.
 Other movies filmed there include A Perfect Murder, The Kings of Comedy and Sex & the City: The Movie.
-On the tour of New York TV and Movie Sites you will also get to visit world-famous Katz’s Deli, home of the famous "I'll have what she's having" scene with Meg Ryan and Billy Crystal in When Harry Met Sally.
+If you get the chance you should visit the world-famous Katz’s Deli, home of the famous "I'll have what she's having" scene with Meg Ryan and Billy Crystal in When Harry Met Sally.
 Other movies filmed in Katz’s Deli include Enchanted, Across the Universe and We Own the Night.

-If real New York pizza is your thing, the NY TV & Movie tour stops at Ben’s Pizza on Spring Street, location of a famous scene in Men in Black II.
+If real New York pizza is your thing, stop at Ben’s Pizza on Spring Street, location of a famous scene in Men in Black II.
 Need a sweet treat after your pizza?
 Check out Pop Yogurt right next door, owned by Hell's Kitchen chef Seth Levine, a celeb favorite.
 Not far from Ben’s is the Vesuvio Bakery where Tom Wingo routinely bought his bread in The Prince of Tides.

 Other Attractions in SoHo